 An absolute path denotes a complete path starting from the root of the entire namespace.
-Absolute paths may span several namespace service providers or namespace service instances.
-An absolute path MUST ALWAYS begin with a forward slash "/".
-An example of an absolute path may look like: /foo/bar/link1
+Absolute paths may span several namespace boundaries or namespace service instances.

 1.1.3.1.3 Global Path

 A global path or globally unique path is simply an absolute path within a global namespace.
 A global path represents a globally unique namespace entry identifier, which ultimately symbolizes a globally unique resource name.